fabridamicelli/ser/README.md

 ## Requirements
+ - numpy>=1.20.3
+ - numba==0.54.1
- - numpy
+ - scipy>=1.7.0

- - numba==0.49.1 or 0.51.2 (other versions might work, but these are the one I tested so far).
+Other versions might work, but these are the latest one I tested.

-Tested in Ubuntu 18.05 with Python 3.8.5.
+Tested in Ubuntu 20.04.3 LTS with Python 3.9.

 ## Implementation
 The graph (or network) is represented as an adjacency matrix (numpy array).